GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 ![Identify your stakeholders](img-1.jpg)

-To shape your digital strategy, several stakeholders are often involved: the product manager and CMO are co-owners of the business impact of each feature, the CTO assesses the feasibility and reliability of a technology, the UX Researchers validate that a feature answers a real customer issue.
+To shape your digital strategy, several stakeholders are often involved: the Product Manager and CMO are co-owners of the business impact of each feature, the CTO assesses the feasibility and reliability of a technology, the UX Researchers validate that a feature answers a real customer issue.